 There are a variety of options for retrieving data of interest from MAST, including direct download through the browser, via the MAST Portal download manager, or via custom scripts.
 Certain community tools are also able to search for and retrieve public data from MAST.

 Retrieving JWST science data from MAST

 Science data that have been identified through a Portal search may be retrieved in a number of ways.
-The best method of retrieval is largely a matter of user convenience, although fulfilling requests for very large volumes of data on hard media requires special effort.
 Anonymous users may search for and retrieve public datasets in MAST without registering and without logging in, but only authenticated and authorized users may retrieve data within the applicable exclusive access period.
+Retrieving contemporaneous JWST engineering data requires users to be logged in to MAST.
 See the Data Access Policy for details and information on data access restrictions.

-Users who have identified science data of interest within the MAST Data Discovery Portal may retrieve the files (or collections of files) using one of the methods summarized below.
-For detailed instructions, see the following tutorial:
+Science observations and ancillary data of interest, identified with the MAST Data Discovery Portal, may be retrieved using one of the methods summarized below.
+Retrieving engineering data via the Portal is analogous, but with some restrictions.
+For detailed instructions, see the following tutorials:

-The download basket is appropriate for retrieving multiple entries at once.
-The basket contents can be customized in the download manager to select specific product types (science, auxiliary, and preview), as well as the associated calibration reference files.
+The download basket (click this icon:) is appropriate for retrieving multiple entries at once.
+The basket contents can be customized in the download manager to select specific product types (science, auxiliary, and preview), particular file types (FITS, ECSV, etc.), as well as the associated calibration reference files and contemporaneous Guide Star data.
 There are two options for retrieval: immediate download through the browser, and staging data for later retrieval.

 Immediate download: The selected data files will be bundled into a